isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-interior-doors/index.md

 One gallon covers approximately 100square feet, and after painting, you can comfortably touch it after two to four hours.

-Pros:
-- Perfectly resistant to fading
-- Comes with a semi-gloss version for a subtle shine
-- Very durable
+Pros: - Perfectly resistant to fading - Comes with a semi-gloss version for a subtle shine - Very durable

-Cons:
-- Not for sale in some places like the Catalina Island
+Cons: - Not for sale in some places like the Catalina Island

+> See Also: > White Paints for Interior Walls

 ###  [5.
 Valspar 65004 Premium Interior](https://www.amazon.com/dp/B0030BKTAC/?tag=p-policy-20)